 “We can go to church and the grocery store!”
 Philip says.
 “We can meet with friends.
 We can do whatever we want and need to do.
 We can go anywhere, so it’s a big change.
 I go to work with this car, which is most important.
 Before I had this car, I had to take the bus two hours one way.
 I spent many hours just coming home.
 I can now help friends who need transportation.
 I can go do the laundry on my own.”

 As they become more self-sufficient, Nang and Philip are setting new goals for the future.
 Nang aspires to continue her studies.
 Since she never had the chance to finish high school, she hopes to get her GED.
 Her dream is opening her own restaurant someday.
 Philip also wants to study.
 He especially wants to improve his English so he can communicate with more people and help teach his children.

 “We don’t have a lot of things, but we have enough,” Philip says.
 “It is truly a blessing.
 We cannot even find words to thank the people who donated the car.”

-To donate a vehicle, please visit our page on Donated Items Accepted by KRM.
+To donate a vehicle, please visit our page on Donating Items.
 At the bottom, you will find more information about cars we accept and how to donate.

 At the request of the families, faces were not featured in the photograph above and full names were omitted.